PepeOnGithub/Pepes-Portfolio/README.md

 # 🎨 Pepe's-Resource-Packs-Porter

-This project provides a web-based interface to convert Minecraft Java Edition resource packs to Bedrock Edition resource packs
+This project provides a web-based interface to convert Minecraft Java Edition resource packs to Bedrock Edition resource packs.

 ## ✨ Features